The Vedic Perspective on Free Will

 The scientific evidence for the existence of the soul is the law of karma.
 This law is two steps removed from current scientific laws which are laws of physical properties.
 Science must evolve to first incorporate meanings, and then truths.
 It is when science has taken these two steps, that choices would be seen as not only creating effects but also consequences for the actors.
 We will then see that these choices are free when they are true, but they bind us into consequences when they are false.

-All that we consider mystical today can be scientific, although the concepts, laws, and theories underlying this mystique depends on a new way of thinking.
+All that we consider mystical today can be scientific, although the concepts, laws, and theories underlying this mystique depend on a new way of thinking.

 Empirical Success and Truth